At Rushey Mead, Design Technology is split into three areas, Product Design, Textiles Design and Food & Nutrition.

 GCSE Food & Nutrition enables students to develop their knowledge and understanding of human needs with a focus on food and nutrition.
 Through studying technological and scientific developments and examining issues which affect the quality of human life through food choice, students gather food related knowledge in the following areas: nutrition, diet and health, food preparation and cooking, food processing, hygiene and safety, marketing and advertising food.
 Students apply this knowledge through practical activities as well as learning and consolidating skills in the kitchen to benefit a domestic setting as well as providing a springboard for careers in food and nutrition.

 Product Design and Textiles courses run through the AQA examining body, the link to each course can be found below:

 The Food & Nutrition course also runs through the AQA examination board, the link is below:

 All links provide access to past papers for students to use as revision aids.
 They can also provide students with detailed examination content to again help them know what to revise and study.

 Beyond the examination board website there are various other sources of support for students, including:

 - All staff make time for students when needed and are happy to offer support on an individual basis

 - www.pinterest.com (inspiration for ideas in both KS3 and KS4)

-In Year 9 a selected number of students who have show a flair and passion for design get be part of a Design Day with an external manufacturing company coming into school to offer them a fantastic design experience and a feel for the careers available within design.
+In Year 9 a selected number of students who have shown a flair and passion for design get to be part of a Design Day with an external manufacturing company coming into school to offer them a fantastic design experience and a feel for the careers available within design.